jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ### 4. Attach the Power Management HAT to the Raspberry Pi

 Push the GPIO header that came with the Power Management HAT into the GPIO pins on the Raspberry Pi, then the HAT itself onto the header.
-Don't worry about the standoffs since we're just testing, but hang on to them for later.
+Don't worry about the standoffs since we're just testing, but hold on to them for later.

 ### 5. Connect the Battery to the Power Management HAT